MicrosoftDocs/mixed-reality/mrtk-unity/roadmap.md

 > When Unity releases an LTS (Long Term Support) product, the Mixed Reality Toolkit will update to the LTS release.
 Although the Mixed Reality Toolkit runs on the latest non-beta (ex: 2021.2) tech branch version of Unity, it is not officially supported.

 ## Mixed Reality Toolkit (MRTK) roadmap

+### **2.7.3**
+In December 2021, MRTK 2.7.3 will be released to address important bugs that have been reported on github.

 ### **3.0.0**
 In the spring of 2022, a preview of MRTK v3 will release featuring an all new architecture for developing rich MR experiences.
 MRTK v3 will have new minimum requirements which include: